Updated: 10/2/20 | October 2nd, 2020

 Don’t Forget Travel Insurance

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
-I never go on a trip without it as I’ve had to use it many times in the past.
+I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

 Looking for the best companies to save money with?

 Check out my resource page for the best companies to use when you travel!
-I list all the ones I use to save money when I travel – and I think will help you too!
+I list all the ones I use — and I think they will help you too!

 Photo credit: 1